Developer Guide

 different

-since we just require an exact match of all fields. - Cons: Less user-centric where users who do not want to include
+Internshipsince we just require an exact match of all fields. - Cons: Less user-centric where users who do not want to include

-are forced to input something for theAdd
+CommentandTagare forced to input something for theAddcommand to work.

 - Pros: Easier to implement as there is no need to differentiate between compulsory